Skip to content

 Top Programs

 The fields North Greenville University awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-North Greenville University, located in Tigerville, South Carolina, admits a majority of applicants, with an acceptance rate of roughly 67%.
+North Greenville University, located in Tigerville, South Carolina, offers a realistic path to admission, with roughly 67% of applicants receiving an offer.
 Admitted students typically arrive with an average SAT score near 1,156.
-The school reports a graduation rate of roughly 55%.
+The graduation rate is roughly 55%.

-Ten years out, alumni of North Greenville University report median earnings of $43,035; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of North Greenville University report median earnings of $43,035, a figure worth comparing against the cost of attendance before enrolling.

-North Greenville University is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.13%, in line with strong performers nationally.
+North Greenville University is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.13%, in line with strong performers nationally.
 About 6.8% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 16.6% go on to reach the top of the income ladder.
-The median family income of students sits near $77,100, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $77,100, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at North Greenville University, with an economic connectedness score of 1.50 (about 1.0 is the national norm).
-Its friending bias is low (-0.02), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at North Greenville University.
+Its economic connectedness score is 1.50, where about 1.0 is the national norm.
+Its friending bias is low (-0.02), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 4% of students take part in civic and volunteering activity.

 Similar Schools